amritasagar06/Chrome-Dino-Game/README.md

 # Chrome-Dino-Game

-Here’s a **clean, professional, copy-paste-ready README** for your Dino Game project.
-No formatting issues, no extra fluff — exactly what GitHub expects.

----

-# Chrome Dino Game Clone

 A fully functional clone of the classic Chrome Dino Game built with **HTML, CSS, and vanilla JavaScript**.
 This project focuses on game mechanics, animation timing, collision detection, and clean JavaScript structuring without any external libraries.

 ## Features